New Student Orientation for First Year Students

 Making a new reservation after the deadline - $50

-Changing or cancelling a sessions after the deadline - $50
+Changing or cancelling a sessions after the deadline (including not arriving for your reserved session) - $50

 Your New Student Orientation session fees will be billed to your UCLA Billing Statement.
 There is no payment necessary when you sign-up.